AminaElsheikh/DEFC.Util.RepoGen/README.md

 Implements **Hexagonal (Onion) Architecture**, emphasizing **dependency inversion** and modularity.

+Choose this model if you're applying Domain-Driven Design, building microservices, or want maximum testability and modularity.
+It’s ideal when infrastructure is expected to evolve independently of business logic.

 ✅ **Use When**: You want **maximum decoupling** and a structure ready for **testing, microservices**, or **DDD**.